GregRos911/ai-low-code-website-creation-tool/README.md

 ## 🙋‍♂️ Purpose

 This project is shared to demonstrate custom plugin development, UI integration, and product thinking.
-It shows how WordPress can be extended to support modern visual editing workflows while preparing for AI-enhanced features.
+It highlights how WordPress can support modern, extensible visual editing experiences.

 ## 📄 License

-All Rights Reserved © 2025 Gregory Rosenquist
-This project is shared for portfolio and demonstration purposes only.
-Reuse or redistribution without permission is not allowed.

 ---